tinyworldmap/tiny-world-map/README.md

 }).addTo(map);
 ```

-A example of a production application using tinyworldmap as a fallback is [Hitchmap](https://hitchmap.com).
+To see an example of a production application using tinyworldmap as a fallback, visit [Hitchmap](https://hitchmap.com).
 Simply load the website in a browser supporting service workers, wait for a while, turn off your internet, and reload.
 The web app should be functioning as normal, using the fallback map.

 ## Tinier world maps